Underwood-Inc/idling.app__UI/DOCS/testing/ci-tests.md

 - Jest tests run in parallel shards to optimize execution time
 - Report combination jobs depend on their respective test jobs
 - SonarCloud analysis runs only after all reports are combined
+- **Playwright tests are optional and won't fail the workflow if they encounter issues**

 ## Detailed Job Descriptions